Trooped/Defensive_Systems_Programming_Final_Project/README.md

  - Client: Written in C++, sends requests to the server.
 Some of the requests are messages to another client.
  - Server: Written in Python, receives requests from the client, processes them, and forwards messages to another client when requested.
  - End-to-End Encryption: Ensures that only authorized recipients can decrypt messages (text messages or files).
+ - Make sure to visit Server and Client's Running / Compiling subsection for a detailed explanation on compilation and running settings.
 # Server (Python)
 ## General Information
  - The server is a stateless server.
 Each request is handled individually, with no request relying on data from an earlier session data between requests.